This task is here to explain current design behind static overrides in BF Blender: 2.8, and to keep track of known limitations and TODOs.

 This is a bit of a hairy issue, since overriding data-blocks are essentially local ones, any operator can go playing on their data with any knowledge about what they should be allowed to do!

-Right now am working on first half of the solution, which is adding a post-operation check to try to restore data from reference when needed (will be included in same call used to automatically generate new overrides, prior to undo push).
+A first half of the solution is done, which is adding a post-operation check to try to restore data from reference when needed (added as part of the auto-override generation in undo step).

 But reaching a full and perfect control on the situation here is likely to be very difficult and long, if possible at all… So question is, to what point can we accept to have some changed data in local overrides that shall not be different from their reference?
 Knowing that a save & reload of the .blend file (or a manual 'resync' from linked references) will restore things to their correct status?